-Selling, general and administrative expense consists primarily of personnel costs for our sales and marketing, business development, finance, legal, human resources and general management, as well as professional services, such as legal and accounting services.
+Selling, general and administrative expense consists primarily of personnel costs for our sales and marketing, business development, finance, legal, human resources, and general management, as well as professional services, such as legal and accounting services.

-Selling, general and administrative expense increased \$1.6 million, or 20%, to \$9.4 million for the three months ended June 30, 2012 compared to \$7.8 million for the three months ended June 30, 2011.
-The increase as compared to the three months ended June 30, 2011 was primarily due to an increase in compensation costs and related expenses, including stock-based compensation, of \$0.8 million, an increase in sales and marketing activities of \$0.3 million, an increase in recruiting and consulting of \$0.2 million, and an increase in other costs of \$0.1 million.
-The increase in selling, general and administrative expenses was driven by costs related to being a public company, and expansion of our worldwide commercial capabilities to support our growth.
+Selling, general and administrative expense increased \$1.7 million, or 19%, to \$11.1 million for the three months ended March 31, 2013 compared to \$9.4 million for the three months ended March 31, 2012.
+The increase was primarily due to an increase in compensation costs and other employee-related expenses of \$1.4 million and an increase in sales and marketing activities of \$0.3 million.
+The increase was primarily driven by expansion of worldwide commercial capabilities to support our growth, and to a lesser extent general and administrative expense to support our growth.

-We expect selling, general and administrative expense to increase in future periods as we continue to grow our sales, technical support, marketing and administrative headcount, support increased product sales, broaden our customer base and incur additional costs to support our expanded global footprint and the overall growth in our business.
+We expect selling, general and administrative expense to increase in future periods as we continue to grow our sales, technical support, marketing, and administrative headcount, support increased product sales, broaden our customer base, and incur additional costs to support our expanding global footprint and the overall growth in our business.